Marina Rodriguez: Early career

-Dana White's Tuesday Night Contender Series
+Dana White's Contender Series

 Rodriguez appeared in Dana White's Contender Series (DWCS) Dana White's Contender Series Brazil 2 web-series program on August 11, 2018, facing Maria de Oliveira Neta.
 She won the fight via technical knockout in the first round.

 Ultimate Fighting Championship

-Rodriguez made her UFC debut on September 22, 2018 against Randa Markos at UFC Fight Night: Santos vs. Anders.
+Rodriguez made her UFC debut on September 22, 2018, against Randa Markos at UFC Fight Night: Santos vs. Anders.
 The back and forth contest was ultimately ruled a majority draw.

-Her next fight came on UFC on March 30, 2019 at UFC on ESPN: Barboza vs. Gaethje against Jessica Aguilar.
+Rodriguez next faced Jessica Aguilar on March 30, 2019, at UFC on ESPN: Barboza vs. Gaethje against.
 She won the fight via unanimous decision.

-Rodriguez faced Tecia Torres on August 10, 2019 at UFC on ESPN+ 14.
+Rodriguez faced Tecia Torres on August 10, 2019, at UFC Fight Night 156.
 She won the fight via unanimous decision.

-Rodriguez faced Cynthia Calvillo, replacing injured Cláudia Gadelha, on December 7, 2019 at UFC on ESPN 7.
-At the weigh-ins, Calvillo weighed in at 120.5 pounds, 4.5 pounds over the strawweight non-title fight limit of 116.
-The bout against Rodriguez will be held at a catchweight.
-Calvillo was fined 30% her purse, which went to her opponent Rodriguez.
+Rodriguez faced Cynthia Calvillo, replacing an injured Cláudia Gadelha, on December 7, 2019, at UFC on ESPN 7.
+At the weigh-ins, Calvillo weighed in at 120.5 pounds, 4.5 pounds over the strawweight non-title fight limit.
+The bout was held at a catchweight and Calvillo was fined 30% her purse, which went to Rodriguez.
 After three rounds of fighting, the bout ended with a majority draw.

-Rodriguez was expected to face Carla Esparza on July 15, 2020 at UFC Fight Night 172.
+Rodriguez was expected to face former UFC Women's Strawweight Champion Carla Esparza on July 15, 2020, at UFC Fight Night 172.
 However the bout was cancelled after one of Rodriguez's cornermen tested positive for COVID-19.
 The pair eventually fought at UFC on ESPN 14 on July 26, 2020.
 Rodriguez lost the fight via split decision.
+9 out of 18 media outlets scored the bout for both Rodriguez and Esparza.